wp-plugins/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.1.14 =
+* Added a check/fix for mime types that include the type of encoding.
+Example: "image/jpeg;charset=UTF-8"

 = 1.1.13 =
 * Fixed a hard-coded table name in bulk image importer SQL statement.